BabaYaga64/Restaurant_Cuisines/README.md

 Users can add their favorite restaurants by the type of cuisine that they offer.
 This is a One-to-Many database relation with one cuisine being at many restaurants.

+##### Setup Instructions
+1. Clone GitHub repository
+2. Launch Postgres and PSQL shells in terminal
+3. Import database into PSQL shell so that you have it on your local machine
+4. Launch PHP Server
+5. Navigate to root path in project folder

 ##### Technology

 * PHP